 If you have an older Mosin Nagant rifle, that you are trying to assemble for cheap, this is the best scope for the job.

 5. Burris Scopes 200269 Scout Riflescope

 Burris is very much a sleeper when it comes to high-quality scopes.
-While not nearly as in vogue as other manufacturers, they occasionally have one of the best offerings on the market.
+While not nearly as in vogue as other manufacturers, they occasionally have spectacular offerings on the market.
 This fixed magnification scout rifle scope is by far the most compact and lightweight scout scope on the market.

 It has generous eye relief and is set at 100 yards for parallax and turret adjustment.
-Manufactured entirely in the United States, this is a simple and compact as you can possibly get for an optic.
-It has fully multicoated lenses and gathers light well enough despite having a tiny 20mm objective bell.
+Manufactured entirely in the United States, this is as simple and compact as you can possibly get for an optic.
+It has fully multicoated lenses and gathers light well enough despite having a tiny 20mm objective lens.